Delays and Closings

 The District does its very best to make its decision to delay or close by 5:30 a.m.
 Keep in mind, due to changing weather and road conditions, the District sometimes must make the decision to close at a later time.
 Since we are at the mercy of weather, parents and guardians should always be prepared for a sudden change of plans due to deteriorating road conditions.
 Safety for our students and your children is always our number one priority.

-The decision to delay of close school rests with the Superintendent of Schools or, in his absence, the Assistant Superintendents.
+The decision to delay of close school rests with the Superintendent of Schools or, in his absence, the Assistant Superintendent.

 Flexible Instruction Day (FID) FAQs